Large Model Accuracy Optimization Guide

 Before locating the problem, check against the CheckList to confirm that there is no error and then start locating the problem.

 First the loss alignment of step1 is confirmed to be OK.
-Compare the local norm of step1 and calculate the difference between the Local norm value of each weight and the benchmark, the Embedding weight has a large difference between the local norm value and the benchmark.
+Comparing the local norm of step1 and calculating the difference between the local norm value of each weight and the benchmark, it is found that the local norm value of Embedding weight has a large difference with the benchmark.

 local norm